Uditmathur2604/DreamTeam-Internship-Projects/face-image-matcher/README.md

 ## 📁 Folder Structure

 face-image-matcher/
-├── event_photos/ # Dataset of face images
+├── event_photos/ # 🔒 [This folder should contain your private face images.
+DO NOT upload to GitHub.]
 ├── encode_faces.py # Extract and save face embeddings
 ├── face_matcher.py # Search similar faces using webcam
 ├── requirements.txt # All dependencies